Policy & Procedures

 We require all divers, regardless of planned dive depth, to make a 3-5 minute safety stop at 15 feet.
 Plan your dive accordingly.

-All divers must enter and exit the water with a dive buddy and must descend on the designated "down line", whether the anchor line or another designated line attached to the wreck.
+All divers must enter and exit the water with a dive buddy and must descend on the designated "down line", whether that be the anchor line or another designated line attached to the wreck.

 Nitrox divers must show a valid certification card and have cylinders clearly marked with mix contents.